todd-elvers/pretty-okhttp/readme.md

         * MM-dd-yyyy

-The goal was to create an easier to use version of OkHttp that yielded in prettier code.
+The goal was to create an easier to use version of OkHttp that yielded prettier code.

 <br/>

 ## How to use it

 1. Make your class implement `HttpRequestHandling`
-    * Override any of the default behavior if necessary (e.g. `getDefaultHeader()`, `isNon200ResponseExceptional()`, etc.)
+    * Override any of the default behavior if necessary (e.g. `getDefaultHeader()`, `shouldThrowExceptionForNon200()`, etc.)
 2. Make a request to your desired endpoint
     * For GET requests = `executeGET`
     * For POST requests = `executePOST`, or `executeFormPOST`